 Modalyst offers a free package called the ‘Hobby’ plan.
 This means you can start dropshipping without paying a single cent, besides your monthly Wix ecommerce fee, of course.
 We’d recommend starting out on this plan, especially if you’re just experimenting with dropshipping.

 If you’re looking to scale your business, it’s worth investing in one of Modalyst’s paid plans.
 This is because the Hobby plan has a 25-product limit, so you won’t be able to grow your sales volume if business is booming.
-With the Start-Up plan, you can sell 250 products for $30 per month, whilst the Pro plan gives you unlimited access but is almost double the price, costing $67 per month.
+With the Start-Up plan, you can sell 250 products for $30 per month, whilst the Pro plan gives you unlimited access but is more than double the price, costing $67 per month.

 Adding Spocket to your site is the same as adding Modalyst – just search for it in Wix’s app store and click ‘Add to Site’.
 You’ll need to give permission for it to integrate with your website, and then you’ll be directed to Spocket’s dashboard, where you’ll get a quick tour of the homepage.